leta415/lunch-groups-generator/README.md

 # lunch-groups-generator

+## How to bring up the app locally
 This web app is not currently hosted on any public server.
 Here are the steps to bring it up locally:

 Pre-requisites: